Learning Contracts and Internships

 While the department will provide students with information and help connect them with employers, it is ultimately the student’s responsibility to secure an internship.
 There are a large number of companies coming to campus to recruit computer science students, and these recruiting events are a great way to find out about internships and to make an impression on companies.

 When looking for a job or internship, remember that the fall semester is the prime recruiting season.
-Many companies fill all of their internship positions by January.
-Students are encouraged to take advantage of the many recruiting events hosted by the department and UCS during Career Week in September.
-Stephanie Johnson, the department’s career development coordinator, can help you make a plan, strengthen your resume, and even practice interviewing.
-Any course-specific questions should be directed to the Director of Undergraduate Studies.
+Many companies fill all of their internship positions by March.
+Students are encouraged to take advantage of the many recruiting events hosted by the department Career Week in September.

 Working Full Time During the Academic Year